eh111eh/LungLink-Hub/README.md

   - Output: Lung cancer survival rates by country and year.
   - Type of Problems: Exploratory data analysis, correlation analysis, regression analysis.

-**How to evaluate performance**: <br/>
-The performance of the research can be evaluated through the following metrics:

-- Correlation coefficients between societal factors and lung cancer survival rates.
-- Mean Squared Error (MSE) for regression models predicting lung cancer survival rates.
-- F1 Score for classification models assessing the impact of societal factors on survival outcomes.

 ## Tool
 Python, Flask, SQL(MySQ)L, HTML/CSS/JavaScript